-While Eric Drooker's drawings and posters have become a familiar site in the global street art movement, his paintings appear frequently on covers of the New Yorker.
+While Eric Drooker's drawings and posters have become a familiar sight in the global street art movement, his paintings appear frequently on covers of the New Yorker.

 Born and raised in New York City, he began to slap his images on the streets as a teenager.
 Over time, Drooker's reputation as a social critic led to countless editorial illustrations for the Nation, the New York Times, the Progressive, the Village Voice, etc.